 Q. How do I get a dog license?

 Call the Franklin County Auditor's Consumer Services Division at 614-525-3260 and an application will be mailed to you.
 This will help eliminate confusion about different fee structures in place for animals that have been spayed or neutered and those that have not.
 Licensing fees are prorated if they are issued after July 1.
 Dog licenses can also be obtained at Franklin County Animal Control, the Capital Area Humane Society and other satellite locations throughout the county.
 Beginning in April 2001, the Franklin County Auditor's Office became the first in Ohio to offer online dog registration.
+For more information on dog licensing FAQs, please click here.

 Q. May I apply for the Homestead Exemption if my children's names appear on the deed, too?